-5.1.3 Comments on Valid Region Algorithm
+4.1.3 Comments on Valid Region Algorithm

 This automated valid region algorithm will work well to estimate the valid region of most scenes.
 Due to the nearly infinite possibilities for scene content, the algorithm described herein takes a conservative approach to estimation of the valid region.
 A manual examination of the valid region would quite likely result in a larger region.
 Conservative valid region estimates are more suitable for an automated video quality measurement system, because discarding a small amount of video will have little impact on the video quality estimate and in any case this video usually occurs in the over-scan part of the video.
 On the other hand, including corrupted video in the video quality calculations may have a large impact on the quality estimate.

 This algorithm is not able to distinguish between corrupted pixels and lines at the edge of an image and true scene content.
 A rule of thumb is used instead, stating that such invalid video generally occurs at the extreme edges of the image.
 Specification of a conservative user-definable maximum valid video region (i.e., the starting point for the automated algorithm) provides a mechanism to exclude these possibly corrupt image edges from consideration.

-5.2 Valid Region when Entire Picture is Displayed
+4.2 Valid Region when Entire Picture is Displayed

 CIF, SIF, QCIF, QSIF, and VGA are intended for computer display.
 These video sequences contain a valid picture all the way out to each edge.
 However, many of these sequences were originally shot using an NTSC, PAL or HDTV camera.
 As a result, these progressive video sequences occasionally have a border of pixels and lines that do not contain valid picture.
 This border is usually black, but a single line may sometimes contain values that are halfway between black and valid picture content (e.g., where the black border and valid picture values were averaged together).
 Often, this invalid border will occur on only one edge of the image.
-Digital video transmission systems usually do not further reduce the valid picture.
+Digital video transmission systems usually do not further reduce the valid picture area, but may distort the sharp line from black to valid picture more than the rest of the picture.
 Viewers are used to ignoring black values around the edge of a picture, and will generally ignore this impairment.
 Thus, these border areas and related edge transitions should be excluded from video quality measurements.
 This case is further distinguished from the over-scan case because the number of pixels and lines can be quite small.
 Thus, extra care must be taken to preserve the maximum valid region possible.
-This section presents a modified version of the valid region algorithm in section 5.1, where the modifications seek to preserve as much of the valid region as possible.
+This section presents a modified version of the valid region algorithm in section 4.1, where the modifications seek to preserve as much of the valid region as possible.

-5.2.1 Modified Core Valid Region Algorithm
+4.2.1 Modified Core Valid Region Algorithm